jbloomlab/map_flu_serum_Vietnam_H3_Perth2009/README.md

 Look at the Markdown output of the Jupyter notebooks for a quick overview of the results:

   - [results/notebooks/wt_neut_and_bind.md](results/notebooks/wt_neut_and_bind.md) has neutralization assays of the sera versus the wildtype Perth/2009 HA, and comparison to the binding titers.

+  - [results/notebooks/analyze_map.md](results/notebooks/analyze_map.md) has the results of the mutational antigenic profiling.

 ## Configuring and running the analysis
 The configuration for the analysis is in [config.yaml](config.yaml), which in turns points to various other lists of samples and input data.